-Students enrolling with fewer than 7 Beloit College units of transfer credit typically participate in a Spark Course as part of orientation and their first semester on campus.
+Students enrolling with fewer than 7 Beloit College units of transfer credit typically participate in our Advanced Mentoring Program (AMP) as part of orientation and their first semester on campus.
 Transfer students with more than 7 units of Beloit College credit will participate in the Transfer Seminar during New Student Days only, with AMP being optional.

 Class registration will take place before the semester starts.
 During New Student Days, transfer students are assigned a faculty advisor for general advice and support.
 As soon as you declare a major, you will be reassigned to a faculty advisor within your department(s).